 You’ll be looking for __international cities__ with the highest concentration of universities and schools.
 Plus, most of the larger cities, which are more frequented by tourists, tend to offer more courses in English, which may be something to consider if you need a little brushing up on your Italian.

-Some tuition fees may vary, but when compared to fees in other countries, Italy’s tuition is considered to be relatively low.
-Additionally, there are several scholarships offered to reward students for their academic results, or given for financial reasons.
+Tuition fees may vary across different schools in Italy, but when compared to fees in other countries, Italy’s tuition is considered to be relatively cheap.
+Additionally, there are several scholarships available, offered to reward students for their academic results or to help clever minds from less fortunate socio-economic backgrounds make it into higher education.

 There are a lot of things to take into consideration when you begin to think about your total living expenses on your moving checklist for Italy.
 One of the first things to consider is that a lot will depend on the location.
 However, you’ll need to take a good look at your budget and decide if living close to one of the major universities is of great importance, or if you don’t mind an easy commute.